splunk/public-o11y-docs/get-started/tutorials/collector-configuration-tutorial-k8s/collector-config-tutorial-edit.rst

         endpoint: "<your_hec_endpoint>"
         token: "<your_hec_token>"

-4. Optionally, set a different ``index`` if you're using a different index for this tutorial:
+   If you're using a different index for this tutorial, set an index to match the index you're using:

    .. code-block:: yaml